CSE210-Fall23-Team2/Warmup-Task-2/meeting_notes.md

 - Andrew reported that the website is now hosted on Netlify.
 He provided the team with the new URL.

 ### CSS Display Errors (Jay)
-- Jay discussed the CSS display errors he encountered and handed over a list of these issues to be addressed.
+- Jay discussed the CSS display errors he encountered and differences with the actual website.
+He also worked on fixing these issues.

 ### SEO Score Improvement (Jash)
 - Jash shared updates on efforts to improve the SEO score.
 This includes optimizing meta tags, improving page load speed, and enhancing content for better search engine visibility.